sceendy/simple-starter/README.md

 # simple-starter

-basic starter (webpack, sass, babel)
+basic starter (webpack configs for sass and es2015+)